 Venom – Spider-Man comics

 While created in the 1980s, Venom came into his own in the 90s and 2000s.
 Fluctuating between all-out villain and “Lethal Protector” for years, Venom and the nature of the symbiote has been nearly constantly reinvented, even spending time as a full-on heroic super soldier attached to Flash Thompson.
 Still, it always ultimately comes back to Eddie Brock, who with the symbiote shows off what Spider-Man and The Punisher would be if they merged (with a dose of the Hulk for good measure).
 Also Venom just looks cool.
 That counts for a lot.
-We can't wait to see Tom Hardy bring the character to life in a solo film in the coming years.
+Tom Hardy brought out Venom's heroic side in his solo movie, but you can tell that this symbiote is just itching to truly break bad.

 These were OUR choices.
 What did we miss?
 Be sure to sound off in the comments about the villains YOU love to hate from the last 25 years.